Updated: Aug 12, 2021

-This unexpected calamity started on the early morning of Thursday, March 5th, 2020, when Faith Martha Saccoh, a 12 years old girl after her usual family dinner, kissed her mother and two little sisters, told them goodnight and went off to bed.
+This unexpected calamity started on the early morning of Thursday, March 5th, 2020, when Faith Martha Saccoh, a 12 years old girl who after her usual family dinner, kissed her mother and two little sisters goodnight and went off to bed.

 Early the next morning, Faith’s mother, Zinnah Sandy, a devoted Liberian mother of three children realized that it was nearly past the usual time for Faith's to get ready for school, and she was still in bed.
 Like most parents, she went to Faith's room - a room Faith shared with her litter sister to wake her up for school.
 It appeared as if Faith was still far asleep.
 Anyway, she proceeded to wake Faith up.
 After several attempts, she realized that Faith wasn't responding.
 In a conversation with herself, she asked: "why this little child doesn't want to wake up when she supposed to be going to school?"
 Nevertheless, she continues in her efforts to wake Faith up for school.
 After several more attempts still, Faith wasn't responding, which made her worried and concerned, so she immediately called the Swedish emergency number for medical assistance.

 In a couple of minutes, an ambulance vehicle and helicopter arrived on the scene to render help.
 All immediate professional medical attempts to wake Faith up or revived her, proved ineffectual.
 Faith was then flown to the hospital for further assistance and investigations, where she was later pronounced to be no more.